jongeunkim/STreCH/README.md

+This repository is under OPEN SOURCE LICENSE `LICENSE'.

 This repository includes Julia codes for symbolic regression.
 The below instruction guides you how to install the requirements and run the code.

 Install Julia.
 Available at [Julia Download](https://julialang.org/downloads/).
 This code is compatible with Julia 1.5.3.